123nicky/simple_shell/README.md

-start codind your own shell
+start coding your own shell